jwood/addressbook/README.md

 ## About

 This is Address Book.
-Address Book is a web pplication for managing your personal address book.
+Address Book is a web application for managing your personal address book.
 It manages phone numbers, birthdays, addresses, and more.